-I never pay for my children’s clothes.
+I never pay for my children’s clothes and I want to share with you how to get kids clothes free!
 It’s a cardinal sin in my home.
 Kids clothes are SO expensive.
 A new shirt can run you $10.
 A new pair of jeans, $18.
 If I were to clothe my kids with brand new clothes, I’d be broke!
 Shoot, I’m be homeless again!
 Nope, that’s not for me.

 Kids grow so quickly.
 Infant clothes last only 3 months!
 As children get older, even then, we have to replace the clothes every year.
 If the child has a growth spurt, forget it!
 You’re looking at 6 months.
 That’s not even counting seasons.
 Winter clothes, the kids wear 3-6 months, summer 3-6 months, depending on where you live.
 So, for me to invest a ton of money into something like that, it’s just not in my vocabulary.

 But, as you know, I’m a quality girl.
-I love Children’s Place, Gymboree, GAP, Old Navy.
+I love kids clothing stores such as Children’s Place, Gymboree, GAP, Old Navy.
 I’m not talking Walmart brands here, no offense, okay a little. 😉 I want to make sure my kids clothes last them the 3-6 months they wear them, you know.
 So, they have to hold up to a rambunctious 5 year old boy and an equally rough girl.

 There are three ways in knowing how to get kids clothes free…